 - When the hour is up, grab the rolls and remove the plastic wrap.

-- Boil a kettle of water so it’s ready for when you bake.
+- Boil a kettle of water to be ready for when you bake.

-- Then mist the top of the rolls with a water sprayer to make the top moist.
+- Then mist the top of the rolls with a water sprayer to moisten the top.

 - Mix equal amounts of sesame seeds and chia seeds.
 Season with some salt and pepper.
 Nothing crazy, but enough to taste it.